 Configuration

-To setup ObjectBox Sync Server to your needs, there are various configuration options, which are presented on this page.
+To set up ObjectBox Sync Server to your needs, there are various configuration options, which are presented on this page.

 There are two approaches to configure ObjectBox Sync Server:

-Note that both approaches can be combined.
+Note that both approaches can be combined (CLI parameters take precedence over file configuration).

 Configuration via command line (CLI)

-Running the Sync Server from the command line is simple way to get started.
-It's a idea to look at the output of running sync-server --help
+Running the Sync Server from the command line is a simple way to get started.
+It's a good idea to look at the output of running sync-server --help (your output may vary, e.g. when using a newer version of the Sync Server).

 More details about the options can be found in the section on the configuration file.
-Just note that the naming convention is different (e.g. dbMaxSize
+Just note that the naming convention is different (e.g. dbMaxSize instead of db-max-size), but both refer to the same underlying option.

 Configuration file

-in the current working directory.
-To use a different location, supply it via the --conf <path-to-config>
+By default, the configuration file is read from sync-server-config.json in the current working directory.
+To use a different location, supply it via the --conf <path-to-config> option.

 Some options have a default value, so if you are OK with the default, there is no need to specify it.